Guidelines for CDBG-CV Funding

 Supplemental allocation(s) of the U.S. Department of Housing and Urban Development’s Community Development Block Grant Program to support coronavirus (COVID-19) response activities.

 - The City of Lee’s Summit has been awarded supplemental allocations to the annual Community Development Block Grant (CDBG) funds that must be used to prevent, prepare for, and respond to the coronavirus (COVID-19).
 This allocation was authorized by the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), Public Law 116-136, which was signed by President Trump on March 27, 2020, to respond to the growing effects of this historic public health crisis.
 The initial allocation for Community Development Block Grant Corornavirus (CDBG-CV) of $219,061 was awarded to local non-profits in July 2020.
 The City has received an additional allocation of $352,711 in (CDBG-CV) funds from the U.S. Department of Housing & Urban Development (HUD).
-The application cycle for this funding will open in mid-February 2021.
+The funding has been awarded to local non-profits as of April 2021.

 - The City is requesting applications from not-for-profits and other eligible entities for participation in the CDBG-CV program.
 Funds may be used for wide range of activities that must be associated with preparation, response and/or prevention of COVID-19; additional information regarding eligible activities is included within this guide.Qualifying needs include rental relief, mental health efforts, food assistance and testing/vaccine partnerships.